lukaszrozej/arcade-game/README.md

 Avoid falling into water.
 You can jump on water bugs.
 You can push the rocks around.
-You can collect orange gems for points and green gems for lives.
+You can collect: keys to open a door, orange gems for points and green gems for lives.

+You can't move if you have the following obstacles in your way: a tree, two rocks in a row, a rock and a collectible item in row.

 Use arrow keys to move.
+Your doppelganger reacts to arrow keys with up and down switched.

 If you get stuck in level press R to restart it.

 ## How to run